In the INTERFACES – Mobile – Interfaces menu, configure the private APN as defined by your service provider.

 In the example below, the Master translates addresses A and B (hex) into IP addresses (and vice versa) 10.203.3.33, resp.
 10.203.3.34.
 Using the port 8882 is mandatory if the remote device is connected via M!DGE RS232 interface.

 The Slave configuration is very straightforward.
-You just set the Modbus Mode to “slave” and the rest is solved by the Protocol server.
+You set the Modbus Mode to “slave” and Slave destination to “Last received”.

 In case that you encounter any issue, you can read the Protocol Server Help which is reachable from the